pbonsembiante/utils/README.md

     > ./configure
     > make

+You should set a few flags (at least `-std=c11`) to do that use either:

+    > ./configure CFLAGS='-std=c11'

+or

+    > make CFLAGS='-std=c11'

+To run the tests run:

+    > make check

+It will build and run all the tests for the library.

 If you want to install the library you must have the required permisions:

     > sudo make install